 10 Questions to Always Ask Your Pharmacist

-Most people rely on their doctor for guidance, but your pharmacist can also be a great resource.
-Pharmacists have a thorough knowledge of prescription drugs and how they work in the human body.
-The next time you fill a new prescription, be sure to ask your pharmacist some of these questions.
+Most people rely on their doctor for medical guidance, but your pharmacist can also be a great resource.
+Pharmacists have a thorough knowledge of prescription drugs, over-the-counter medications, and how they work in the human body.
+The next time you fill a new prescription at your pharmacy, be sure to ask your pharmacist some of these questions.

 When you receive a new prescription, there is a lot of information on the label.
 To be sure you don’t miss anything, ask your pharmacist about side effects that are commonly reported with this medicine.
 The pharmacist might recommend ways to avoid side effects - for example, taking medicine on an empty stomach or taking it with food.

 Also be aware of any effects that may hinder your normal daily activities.
 For example, some prescription medications make you drowsy, and it’s unsafe to drive while taking them.